mlcs/mlcs.github.io/people/strnad.md

 ***
 ## Research Interests
-I am a complex systems physicists investigating monsoon dynamics and the spatial distribution of extreme rainfall events by the means of:
+I am a complex systems physicists with a special interest on:
-+ Nonlinear data analysis like climate networks and probilistic community detection methods
++ Nonlinear time series analysis like climate networks and probilistic machine learning methods
 + Global teleconnection structures of modes of variability (e.g. El Nino-Southern Oscillation)
 + Spatial Organization of Extreme Rainfalls